Frequently Asked Questions

 All matters related to your report will be handled with discretion.
 Reporting can be done anonymously.
 Individuals may choose to identify themselves and will not suffer any retaliatory action for reporting or inquiring in good faith.
-Please refer to the University's policy on Protection Against Reprisal for Good Faith Disclosures (Whistleblower Protection) at http://www.purdue.edu/policies/ethics/iiia4.html.
+Please refer to the University's policy Protection Against Reprisal for Good Faith Disclosures (Whistleblower Protection) (III.A.4).

-The Internal Audit Office is responsible for the administration of the Hotline.
+The Internal Audit Office is responsible for the oversight of the Hotline.

 Does the Hotline replace existing reporting mechanisms?